eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 **Note:** The domain in this example is `demo.wbitt.com` and is hosted in AWS (Route53).

-## Little about LetsEncrypt HTTP and DNS Challenges:
+## Little about LetsEncrypt HTTP-01:
 LetsEncrypt has two main methods of verifying that you/your-server/service is what you/your-server claims to be.
 One is HTTP (actually HTTP-01) Challenge, and the other is DNS (actually DNS-01) Challenge.
-In this article/guide, we have used HTTP Challenge.
+In this article/guide, we have used HTTP-01 Challenge.

 ### HTTP Challenge:
 When using HTTP Challenge, the following sequence of events happen: